codio/knowledge/source/instructors/setupcourses/mark-assignments-complete.rst

 An assignment can be marked as complete using one of the following methods:

 - Student marks the assignment as complete from their dashboard.
-- Instructor marks the assignment as complete for the student from the assignment on the **Courses** dashboard.
+- Instructor marks the assignment as complete for the student from the three dot menu on the assignment **Progress** page.
-- Instructor marks all assignments as complete for all students from the **Actions** button on the assignment.
+- Instructor marks all assignments as complete for all students from the **Mark All Completed** button on the assignment.
 - If the **Assignment Duration** feature is enabled, all student assignments are marked as complete as soon as the assignment duration expiration date and time is reached.

-- **Mark All As Completed** - Click this button to mark all student assignments as completed.
-Hover over a student name to see the switch appear to the left of the students name.
+- **Mark All Completed** - Click this button to mark all student assignments as completed.
+A check mark to the left of the student's name indicates their assignment has been marked as completed.

   .. image:: /img/mark-as-complete.png
      :alt: Mark All As Completed

-- **Unmark As Complete** - Click this button to clear the **Mark All As Complete**.
+- **Unmark All Completed** - Click this button to clear the the completed status on all the assigments.

 View When a Student Marks Assignment as Complete
 ------------------------------------------------